oroinc/documentation/commerce/user_guide/shopping_lists/view.rst

 .. begin_all

-In the management console, to view all shopping lists created in the front store, navigate to **Sales > Shopping Lists** in the main menu.
+In the management console, to view all shopping lists created in the storefront, navigate to **Sales > Shopping Lists** in the main menu.

 .. image:: /user_guide/img/sales/shopping_lists/SL_grid.png